WebAssembly/threads/proposals/threads/Overview.md

 thread.

-The agent's executing thread evaluates instructions and modifies the value stack, call stack, and control flow stack as specified in [Semantics.md][].
+The agent's executing thread evaluates instructions and modifies the value stack, call stack, and control flow stack as specified [here][execution spec].

+An agent is sometimes called a *thread*, as it is meant to match the behavior of the general computing concept of [threads][].

 ## Agent Clusters